ethereum/web3.py/docs/middleware.rst

     accept .eth names in the 'from' and 'to' fields.

     .. note::
-        This middleware only converts ENS names if invoked with the mainnet (where the ENS contract is deployed), for all other cases will result in an ``InvalidAddress`` error
+        This middleware only converts ENS names on chains where the proper ENS contracts are deployed to support this functionality.
+All other cases will result in a ``NameNotFound`` error.

 Gas Price Strategy
 ~~~~~~~~~~~~~~~~~~~~~~~~